DiskFrame/disk.frame/README.md

 ### f) How is `disk.frame` different from multidplyr, partools and distributedR?

 The packages [multidplyr](https://github.com/tidyverse/multidplyr)
-doesn’t seem to be disk-focussed and hence does not allow arbitrarily large dataset to be manipulated; the focus on parallel processing is similar to disk.frame though.
+doesn’t seem to be disk-focused and hence does not allow arbitrarily large dataset to be manipulated; the focus on parallel processing is similar to disk.frame though.
 For partools
 \[<https://matloff.wordpress.com/2015/08/05/partools-a-sensible-r-package-for-large-data-sets/>\],